Transformative Leadership in Theology and Social Justice

 Currently, I serve as J. Roy Davis Family Chair of Theology and History at Union Presbyterian Seminary on the Charlotte campus.
-With over twenty years of experience in higher education and social justice ministry, I am an educator, author, and institutional leader who values collaboration, integrity, pluralism, reciprocity, and mutual respect.
+With over twenty years of experience in higher education, ministry, and social justice advocacy, I am an educator, author, and institutional leader who values collaboration, integrity, pluralism, reciprocity, and mutual respect.
 My leadership in higher education, church settings, advocacy groups, community organizations, and ecumenical and interfaith movements focuses on creating a cultural shift by building consensus and communities of belonging.
 What motivates me as a teacher, public speaker, and minister of the Word and Sacrament in the Presbyterian Church (USA) are moments when I witness and work with people beginning to see things in a new way, coming alive, and playing a role in creative transformation for the sake of the common good.
 I come alive as I collaborate with others to connect academy, church, and community for transformative social change

-Among other awards, grants, and honors, I am grateful to have been named the J. Roy Davis Family Chair of Theology and History (2025), received a Louisville Institute Sabbatical Grant for Researchers (2018), served as the North American Research Consultant for the World Council of Churches’ Poverty, Wealth and Ecology Project (2010-2014), taught as a Fulbright Scholar (Hungary 2010), and been awarded the Wilson Wyatt Faculty Fellowship awarded for excellence in teaching and scholarship (2010).
-Additonally, my book on The Problem of Wealth: A Christian Response to a Culture of Affluence (Orbis 2017) won the Catholic Press Association 2018 first place award for a book related to Catholic Social Teaching.
-Samples of my published works can be found on on my profile page on Academia.edu.
+Among other awards, grants, and honors, I am grateful to have been named the J. Roy Davis Family Chair of Theology and History (2025).
+In addition, the Louisville Institute generously supported my research with Sabbatical Grant for Researchers (2018).
+I have served as the North American Research Consultant for the World Council of Churches’ Poverty, Wealth and Ecology Project (2010-2014), taught as a Fulbright Scholar (Hungary 2010), and been awarded the Wilson Wyatt Faculty Fellowship for excellence in teaching and scholarship (2010).
+Authentic Christian Freedom: Deconstructing the American Gospel of Liberty (Orbis 2025) was chosen as one of the Presbyterian Outlook’s top book recommendations of 2025.
+The Problem of Wealth: A Christian Response to a Culture of Affluence (Orbis 2017) won the Catholic Press Association 2018 first-place award for a book related to Catholic Social Teaching.
+Samples of my published work can be found on Academia.edu.

 Contact information: